 The breakfast options are quite diverse and include several traditional African choices along with the expected selections.
 I mostly stuck with oatmeal to avoid getting too full before hitting the parks.
 The girls predictably were fans of the Mickey Waffles, which were served with bacon, grapes, and milk.
 I found the choice of sides with the kids’ meals to be a very good value.
 The Mara also offers desserts and alcoholic choices, including the wonderful Zebra Domes.
 It’s very convenient for grabbing a bottle of wine and just relaxing on the balcony after a busy day.
 I can’t recommend The Mara highly enough, and it was a great help throughout our trip.

-EPCOT is known for its diverse food options, but it’s a bit challenging with picky young eaters.
+Epcot is known for its diverse food options, but it’s a bit challenging with picky young eaters.
 The exception is definitely Sunshine Seasons, which offers something for everyone.
 Its convenient location in the downstairs of The Land pavilion is also important.
 Many guests are still in Future World by lunchtime and don’t want to eat at The Electric Umbrella.
-Our day at EPCOT timed perfectly with Sunshine Seasons and set up a ride on Living with the Land afterwards.
-Soarin’ was closed, so it was a little less hectic than usual.
+Our day at Epcot timed perfectly with Sunshine Seasons and set up a ride on Living with the Land afterwards.
+With Soarin’ closed, it was a little less hectic than usual.

 One of my biggest dilemmas at Sunshine Seasons is choosing from the many interesting choices.
 There are various open stations organized in a food-court style near the cash registers.
 I picked the Mongolian Beef with Vegetable Fried Rice from the Asian Grill station.
-It was a solid dish and offered plenty of food without being overwhelming.
+This solid dish offered plenty of food without being overwhelming.
 My wife had the Caesar Salad with Oak-fired Chicken, which wasn’t on par with my similar salad at The Mara.
-It wasn’t a bad meal but lacked more distinctiveness.
+It was not a bad meal but did lack more distinctiveness.
 The girls had the Macaroni & Cheese and the Pizza Panini, which was a nice change of pace for my older daughter.

 Columbia Harbour House (Magic Kingdom)